Venezuela at the 1948 Summer Olympics: León's journey

 León, with the approval but not support of the VOC, had to get support from the British Embassy in Caracas in order to travel to London.
 León's brother knew Raymond Smith, an attaché to the embassy.
 As such, his brother got León a meeting with the ambassador who quickly agreed to send León, his wife, and his coach to London on a Lancaster Bomber serving as a British Caribbean mail plane from Maiquetia Airport two days later.
-The journey across the Caribbean, stopping at all British territories, took four hours; the flight from Bermuda to London lasted 36 hours.
+The journey across the Caribbean, stopping at all British territories, took four hours; the flight from Bermuda to London was delayed due to weather.
+León recalled that the total flight time, not including ground time during stops, was 36 hours.
 The group was accompanied by three journalists.
 There were no members of the VOC traveling with them, which caused difficulty when León tried to register at the Games, as he had no paperwork; a call to Julio Bustamante, the president of the VOC, led the committee to fly to London three days later to approve León in person.